davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

-So, is that all there is to it?
+So, is that it?
 Have we invented distributed variables?
 I would say technically yes, we did make distributed variables, but the system we have so far isn't very useful.
 As is sadly often the case, things have been simple so far only because we've missed a major aspect of the problem.

 ## Fault Tolerance